RIPE-NCC/ripe-atlas-software-probe/BUILD.md

 ## Enterprise Linux

-We provide RPMs for `amd64` EL8 and EL9, as shown in [README.md](README.md#enterprise-linux).
+We provide RPMs for `amd64` Enterprise Linux 8 / 9 / 10, as shown in [README.md](README.md#enterprise-linux).
 To manually build an RPM package, we provide the following instructions

 ```sh
 # Building dependencies